 Uses a system tray icon to display the number of messages being downloaded during the current connection session.
 The author says it needs the Microsoft Exchange Server service in the profile, but I've found that it works at least some of the time without it.

-Generic mechanism for adding Exchange/Outlook client extensions that perform actions when you open or close messages, based on a particular e-mail address in the From field on the message.
-When Exchange Hook is installed, you should see a new Message Handlers tab in the Tools, Options dialog.
+Strictly for developers, a mechanism for adding Exchange/Outlook client extensions that perform actions when you open or close messages, based on an address in the From field on the message.
+When Exchange Hook is installed, you'll see a Message Handlers tab in the Tools, Options dialog.
 (If you don't see this tab in Outlook, make sure Exchange Hook is installed in the Add-In Manager.)
-Use this tab to configure Exchange Hook to process messages with different programs that you create with Visual Basic or other tools.
-Strictly for developers.
+Use this tab to configure Exchange Hook to process messages with programs that you create in VB or other tools.
 With source code.
+Outlook 2010 and earlier.

 Utility to rename or delete "special" Outlook folders such as the Calendar, Tasks, Inbox, and Contacts.
 VB source code included.
 Requires CDO.
 Free.